ev3lessons/FLL-Tutorials/HallOfFame/_posts/2018-06-07-Droids - Copy.markdown

 ### What is something you wish you knew when you started out in FIRST LEGO League?

 We wish we knew how many hours it takes.
 Our first season, we thought just two hours a week on a Friday was enough.
 Most of the students didn’t know how to program and even one month into the season, everyone was still learning to program, much less working on missions.
 Knowing in advance would have helped.
 By the time we retired, we were investing 10-15 hours per week into FIRST LEGO League (including outreach efforts).
 The more time you are able to invest in FIRST LEGO League, the more you get out of the program.

+> Things don't always go the way you want.
+But that is okay.
+They are lessons learned.
+They make you improve and they make you get better over time.
+Remember that FIRST is a jouney.

 ### What is the best memory you have from FIRST LEGO League?